 Japan's Abe to launch panel to mull big stimulus package - source

-Japanese Prime Minister Shinzo Abe will form a panel of key economic ministers and Bank of Japan Governor Haruhiko Kuroda to discuss measures to prop up an economy hit by the fallout from the coronavirus epidemic, a government official with direct knowledge of the matter said.
+Japanese Prime Minister Shinzo Abe will form a panel of key ministers and the central bank governor on Thursday to layout a package to help the economy weather the hit from the coronavirus outbreak, a government official with direct knowledge of the matter said.

+The move puts Japan in line with nations across the globe preparing more costly measures to combat the global fallout of the coronavirus that has sent economies spinning toward recession.
+Discussions by the panel will lay the groundwork for a stimulus package the government plans to launch in April, which Abe had said would include "bold and unprecedented" steps.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)